Navajo Lake State Park

 For an up-close-and-personal tour of Navajo Lake State Park, a hiking or mountain biking trip is recommended.
 The beautiful high desert landscape offers exciting areas to explore.
 The park is perfect for an easy, family-friendly ride or hike as well as a challenging adventure for more experienced hiking and riding.

 Three miles west of Navajo Lake is Simon Canyon Recreation Area, which offers 3,900 acres of breathtaking scenery and a variety of wildlife.
 Simon Canyon is a beautiful area to hike and nature watching.
 The mouth of the canyon is off the San Juan River, where a parking lot, picnic table, and restrooms are available.
 Hikers will discover a Navajo Pueblito overlooking the canyon drainage.
-Simon Ruin, built-in 1754, is the only “boulder type” defensive site north of the San Juan River.
+Simon Ruin, built in 1754, is the only “boulder type” defensive site north of the San Juan River.
 Contact the BLM Field Office for additional information, 800-842-3127.

 Official Navajo Lake State Park Maps